 Monica Vilhauer, Ph.D. is a Portland born philosopher, writer, and artist.
 After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR, and then her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia, earning tenure in 2012, and the college's prestigious Exemplary Professional Achievement Award in 2013.
-She currently lives in Portland, OR, where she teaches at local colleges, works as a freelance writer, and runs philosophy workshops and retreats through her business Curious Soul Philosophy.
+She currently lives in Portland, OR, where she works as a freelance writer/editor and runs philosophy workshops and retreats through her business Curious Soul Philosophy.

-Vilhauer's philosophical research and writing investigate topics in the philosophy of communication and dialogue.
-She has been particularly interested in Hans-Georg Gadamer's hermeneutics, and his philosophy of "play," which illuminates the movement of dialogue and human understanding.
-In 2010, she published her book on the ethical dimensions of "play," entitled Gadamer's Ethics of Play: Hermeneutics and the Other (Lexington Books, 2010), which focuses on the importance of "openness" to different points of view in conversation, and taking what one's dialogue partner has to say seriously for common understanding to be reached.
+Vilhauer's philosophical research and writing have focused primarily on the philosophy of communication and dialogue.
+She has been particularly interested in Hans-Georg Gadamer's hermeneutics (or philosophy of interpretation) and his notion of "play," which illuminates the process of dialogue and human understanding.
+In 2010, she published her book on the ethical dimensions of "play," entitled Gadamer's Ethics of Play: Hermeneutics and the Other (Lexington Books, 2010), which focuses on the importance of "openness" to different points of view in conversation, and taking what one's dialogue partner has to say seriously, for mutual understanding to occur.
 Vilhauer has been an active supporter of learning communities surrounding Gadamer's work, and served on the executive committee for the North American Society for Philosophical Hermeneutics (NASPH) as Secretary for six years.
 She is currently pursuing questions regarding the body's role in communication, and the ways in which humans communicate with non-human beings (animals, nature, etc.).

 Vilhauer is deeply influenced by themes in feminist philosophy and gender studies.
-She is drawn to philosophical topics that traditionally have been on the margins of philosophy, and considered a part of "the feminine domain" -- the body, nature, love, openness, cooperation, play -- and she is intrigued by the work of tracing their impact on Western thought, culture, and values.
-She was the co-founder and coordinator of the Gender and Women's Studies program at Roanoke College from 2008-2012, and she gets most excited about the transformations that take place among students in her feminist philosophy class.
+She is drawn to philosophical topics that traditionally have been on the margins of philosophy, and considered a part of "the feminine domain" – the body, nature, love, openness, cooperation, play – and she is intrigued by the work of tracing their impact on Western thought, culture, and values.
+She was the co-founder and coordinator of the Gender and Women's Studies program at Roanoke College from 2008-2012, and she gets most excited about the transformations that take place among students when studying feminist philosophy.

 Philosophy as a Way of Life